Jupyter-contrib/jupyter_nbextensions_configurator/README.md

 For debugging, useful information can (sometimes) be found by:

  * Checking for error messages in the browser's [JavaScript console][javascript console howto].
  * Checking for messages in the notebook server's logs.
-This is partiularly useful when the server is run with the `--debug` flag, to get as many logs as possible.
+This is particularly useful when the server is run with the `--debug` flag, to get as many logs as possible.

 [this repo]: https://github.com/jcb91/jupyter_nbextensions_configurator
 [this repo issues]: https://github.com/jcb91/jupyter_nbextensions_configurator/issues